bibleexchange/church_ministry__textbook/en/0801_delegation-of-authority-and-training-other-leaders.md

 We see in Exodus a story about Moses.
 Moses sat all day listening to the problems of the people and doing the work of a judge.
 He had a relative come to visit, and when the relative saw the work of Moses, he suggested that Moses share that work with others:

-> Exodus 18:21
-> Moreover thou shalt provide out of all the people able men, such as fear God, men of truth, hating covetousness; and place such over them, to be rulers of thousands, and rulers of hundreds, rulers of fifties, and rulers of tens:
+> Exodus 18:21—Moreover thou shalt provide out of all the people able men, such as fear God, men of truth, hating covetousness; and place such over them, to be rulers of thousands, and rulers of hundreds, rulers of fifties, and rulers of tens:

 ## Make disciples of all nations